noginger13/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 docker run -d -p 4000:3000 --rm nodeserver
 ```

-- [ ] Open them all up on different tabs in your browser!
+- [x] Open them all up on different tabs in your browser!
 They're all unique and independent containers serving you information!
 NEAT!

 **Not only can you spin up as many containers as you want from the single image we made with our app (which is crazy cool and great for horizontally scaling), but all the containers are unique and don't interact with each other; the containers are identical, unique, and isolated at the same time!**

-- [ ] Lastly, clean up after yourself.
+- [ x] Lastly, clean up after yourself.
 If you created all of the containers with the ` --rm` flag you just need to stop all the running containers with `docker stop <container-name>` and they will automatically delete themselves.

 ---
 >Final Notes: Different base layer images have different instructions when used in Dockerfiles and require different configuration steps.
 For example, some images already have a working directory that you need to copy your source code into.